-Midges are most prevalent in late spring to early autumn in Scotland and their peak time is the summer – the exact time when Scotland’s weather can be the best.
+Midges are most prevalent in late spring to early autumn in Scotland and their peak time is the summer.
+Ironically this is the exact time when Scotland’s weather can be the best!

 Similarly, the kind of weather that they love best is still, warm days.
 Not quite fair huh?